 Bohsalino reminds me of my grandmother’s kitchen and how dedicated she is as a cook and baker.
 I always watch her prepare this Lebanese dessert when she visits Lebanon.
 It used to look so complex to me: grinding the pistachios, magically turning them into a sweet paste, and sandwiching it with creamy kashta (fresh Lebanese cheese, which can be substituted with Ricotta cheese).
 I am still fascinated by the whole process and how good it tastes!
 I’m not lying when I say that I can live on bohsalino instead of chocolate.
 That’s a dangerous statement don’t you think?

 Bohsalino is very rich with flavor additives such as rose water, orange blossom water, and mastic.
-The latter is a well known ingredient in Arabic, Greek, and Turkish cuisines.
-Mastic (miskeh or arabic gum) are very aromatic resin drops mainly used in pastries, breads, puddings, and desserts because it enhances the taste of the ingredients.
+The latter is a well-known ingredient in Arabic, Greek, and Turkish cuisines.
+Mastic (miskeh or Arabic gum) are very aromatic resin drops mainly used in pastries, bread, puddings, and desserts because it enhances the taste of the ingredients.
 You can buy mastic in Greek/Middle-Eastern/international stores, or online.

 I divided the recipe into separate sections to make it easier for assembly at the end.